Danyrdzoj/Kickstarter_Challenge_Analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+Louise wanted to know how theater outcomes performed on a monthly basis for the first analysis.
+Similarly, you may view its classification based on its success status: successful, unsuccessful, or canceled.
+1370 of the 4,000 data points corresponded to plays that were performed in theaters and behaved as follows: 60% were regarded successful, 36% failed, and 2% were canceled.
+This was accomplished by the use of a horizontal analysis.
+For the first time Using a vertical analysis, it was discovered that the busiest months for theater activity were May, June, and July.
+This analysis was carried out in the following manner: First, the dates were determined, and then a pivot table was created in another Excel tab, with the filters restricted to only theaters.
+The columns represent the distinctive information of successful, failed, or cancelled, while the lines display the months.
+To depict the two studies, both vertical and horizontal, a graph called Theater results by launch date was created, in which you can see all of the behavior of the plays throughout the months' seasonalities.
+Theater

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered